The City Ground in Nottingham, home of Nottingham Forest FC

 The Lace Market Hotel (city centre)

 Stylish hotel in Nottingham's historic Lace Market district.
 Georgian townhouse conversion with character and excellent location for nightlife.
+The cult choice for design-conscious weekenders.

 Our Recommendation